Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - Start/end place
     Special types of places at the beginning and at the end of a workflow.
 Every workflow starts with a single place and ends with a single place.
-    If you click the start/end place, it becomes highlighted and the corresponding element settings are displayed in the settings side bar.
+    If you click the start/end place, it becomes highlighted and the corresponding element settings are displayed in the settings sidebar.

     ![Start and end place](../../Assets/Screenshots/ActindoWorkFlow/Workflows/StartPlace.png "[Start and end place]")